zgimbutas/triasymq/README.md

 ### Notes

-1. All tables have bee recomputed in quad precision, moderate improvements have been made for square*q and cube*q routines.
+1. All tables have been recomputed in quad precision, moderate improvements have been made for squareq and cubeq routines.

 2. The library is released under a modified 3-clause BSD license.